We went for an early morning walk before our drive from Inverness to the Isle of Skye, passing the Urquhart and Eilean Donan Castles.

 I was so impressed to see a trebuchet at the castle.
 A trebuchet is a type of catapult.
 I’ve yet to see one operated in person, but maybe someday…

 Unfortunately, we weren’t able to take in the views from Grant Tower as it was closed for restorations.
 The tower was built sometime in the early 1500s by John Grant of Freuchie.

 Don’t miss the prisoner in the jail…

-To access the castle from Loch Ness, visitors would have passed through the Water Gate.
-It was easier access for many, as boat travel was common than road travel, due to the lack of roads in the area.
+To access the castle from Loch Ness, visitors would have to pass through the Water Gate.
+It was easier access for many, as boat travel was more common than road travel, due to the lack of roads in the area.